 Study results obtained indicate a beneficial therapeutic effect of psyllium in the metabolic control of type 2 diabetics as well as in lowering the risk of coronary heart disease.
 (16)

 It has been reported that Aloe vera gel and its derived phytosterols have a long-term blood glucose level control effect and would be useful for the treatment of type 2 diabetes mellitus.
 Aloe vera can lower not only the glucose but also the triglycerides level which are often high in diabetic patients.
 (7)

 Another study showed that supplementation of Aloe vera L. gel powder along with nutrition counseling significantly reduced blood glucose levels and blood pressure along with an improvement in lipid profile in the non-insulin dependent diabetics.
 (8)

 Ginger and Garlic

 Data of one study suggests that ginger and garlic are insulinotropic (9) rather than hypoglycemic while overall anti-diabetic effects of ginger are better than those of garlic, at least in this experimental condition.
 Much better anti-diabetic effects of ginger and garlic may be obtained when feeding is with a normal rather than a high fat containing diet.
 (10)

 Regarding negligible side effects of ginger, it may be a good remedy for diabetic patients to diminish the risk of some secondary chronic complications.
 (11)

 Starting with the Ultimate Herbal DETOX is a great way to start the process of healing type 2 diabetes.
-This program contains Psyllium, Wormwood, Aloe Vera, Ginger and suggest a diet high in the other herbs mentioned above.
+This program contains Psyllium, Wormwood, Aloe Vera, Ginger and suggests a diet high in the other herbs mentioned above.

 Follow this plan for 14 days, then again for 30 days.
-To achieve long term results the dietary advice should be followed for up to 6 months.
+To achieve long-term results the dietary advice should be followed for up to 6 months.